Eitan Bernath

-Eitan Bernath (born April 25, 2002) is an American celebrity chef, entertainer, author, social media influencer, TV personality, and entrepreneur.
-As of February 2023, Bernath has ten million followers across his social media accounts.
-He is the president and chief executive officer of Eitan Productions and the Principal Culinary Contributor for The Drew Barrymore Show on CBS.
-He is a regular contributor to The Washington Post, Food & Wine, Saveur, Delish, The Kitchn, Food52, and The Nosher.
-Bernath frequently appears on the national US daytime circuit on shows including Good Morning America, Today, and Live with Kelly and Ryan.
-His first cookbook, Eitan Eats the World: New Comfort Classics to Cook Right Now, was published by Penguin Random House and Clarkson Potter on May 3, 2022.
+Eitan Bernath (born April 25, 2002) is an American celebrity chef, entertainer, author, social media influencer, and entrepreneur.

+In December 2020 he became Principal Culinary Contributor for The Drew Barrymore Show; according to Variety, he is the first TikTok star to expand into a recurring role on daytime television.
+He is a contributor to newspapers and magazines, and appears on other television shows including Good Morning America, Today, and Live with Kelly and Ryan.

 Bernath was appointed a High Level Supporter to the United Nations World Food Programme in February 2023.

-He has been called a "culinary darling" by The New York Times and "the internet’s most delightful chef" by Oprah Magazine.
-According to Variety, Bernath is the first TikTok star to expand into a recurring role on daytime television.
-He is the youngest ever individual named to the Forbes 30 Under 30: Food and Drink list.
+He has been called a "culinary darling" by The New York Times and "the internet's most delightful chef" by O, The Oprah Magazine.

-Personal life
+Early life

 Bernath was born in Teaneck, New Jersey to Sabrina Bernath, a high school math teacher, and Jason Bernath, an occupational therapist.
 He has a brother named Yoni.

-Bernath is Jewish and identifies as a Zionist.
-He developed a passion for food and cooking at a young age and is known to have a love for Indian cuisine.
-Bernath currently lives in Manhattan.
+Bernath developed a passion for food and cooking at a young age.

-He has been a frequent guest of The White House under the Biden administration at events including the White House Hanukkah Party and the holiday decoration unveilings.
-Bernath has worked with Second Gentleman Douglas Emhoff and Dr. Anthony Fauci on social media initiatives.

-He is currently pursuing his Bachelor of Arts degree at Columbia University School of General Studies.